HomeLatest NewsGovTechHLL Lifecare pays ₹69.5 crore dividend for FY 2024–25

 Register Now →

-Officials in the Health Ministry said the indicate stable performance across HLL’s manufacturing and service portfolios.
+Officials in the Health Ministry said the results indicate stable performance across HLL’s manufacturing and service portfolios.
 The enterprise continues to supply medical devices, diagnostic products and other healthcare goods to government programmes and public-sector clients.

 HLL Lifecare was set up in 1966 and functions under the Ministry of Health and Family Welfare.
 It has gradually diversified from its original role in population-control products into a broader healthcare manufacturing and services organisation.
 Its operations now cover pharmaceuticals, hospital project services, procurement and public-health supply chains.